ChristianPavilonis/tauri-htmx-extension/README.md

 ## WIP

-This is a work in progress htmx extention for tauri.
+This is a work in progress htmx extension for tauri.
 Will later distribute properly, but feel free to look around.

 ## Development